VitaliiVeshtobei/clicker-game-Brawl/README.md

 ## Description

-Defeat all enemies.
-Each enemy has its own difficulty level (easy, medium, hard, expert, pro).
-With each level, the enemy's health and attack power increase.
-Click on the enemy to attack.
-If the enemy defeats you, you will start from the first level.
-After defeating all enemies, you can replay the game or change your nickname.
+- Defeat all enemies.
+- Each enemy has its own difficulty level (easy, medium, hard, expert, pro).
+- With each level, the enemy's health and attack power increase.
+- Click on the enemy to attack.
+- If the enemy defeats you, you will start from the first level.
+- After defeating all enemies, you can replay the game or change your nickname.

 ---

 ## Requirements

-To run the game, open the index.html file in your web browser or use a tool like Live Server to launch it.
+To run the game, you can either:

+- Open the index.html file in your web browser.
+- Use a tool like Live Server to launch it.
+- Access the live link at https://clicker-game-brawl.vercel.app/

 ---